puresky123/DE-NAF/README.md

 # DE-NAF

-The code for our work [DE-NAF: Decoupled Neural Attenuation Fields for Sparse-View CBCT Reconstruction], which will be published in Pattern Analysis and Applications.
+The code for our work [DE-NAF: Decoupled Neural Attenuation Fields for Sparse-View CBCT Reconstruction].

 ## 1.Setup